 “To test Anodot, we streamed a subset of six months of historical data to see if Anodot would find the same anomalies we had found manually, and it did,” Silva said.
 “It was clear very quickly that Anodot provides a ton of value to both business and technical teams.”

 Credit Karma had considered further developing their in-house solution to eliminate business incident detection latency, however they determined that it made more sense to use Anodot, running on AWS, since it provided exactly the solution they needed in a user friendly interface, freeing their in-house data scientists to bring more value to the company.

 Silva explained that the other analytics solutions they tested were not feasible for them: “The other solutions on the market require manual setting of thresholds for business incident detection, which is not scalable for a company like us, with the large number and complexity of metrics we need to track.
 Anodot sets itself apart with automatic anomaly detection, rather than manually setting thresholds.
 We also found the Anodot user interface to be more intuitive and easier to use than the other solutions we tried.”

 In the selection process, Silva stressed that the proof-of-concept phase was straightforward and easy to implement with Anodot.
 “Anodot has been so easy to work with,” he remarked.
 “One of our engineers submitted a bug report and Anodot resolved it overnight.
 We have had a really pleasant experience setting the system up and getting everyone on board.”

 Discovering Business Incidents Daily, Resolving Them Quickly

-Today, using Anodot, Credit Karma identifies several relevant and actionable incidents for Credit Karma each day, that is, issues that have a business or technical impact.
+Today, using Anodot, Credit Karma identifies several relevant and actionable incidents each day – issues they say have a clear operational or business impact.
 Examples of such incidents that Anodot identified rapidly:

 - An unusual number of “forgot password” requests to their site.
 The root cause was found to be white hat penetration testing by a hired outside team.